Changes to kerbside collections

 In September 2022 Waste Management NZ were awarded the contract for the next ten years starting in September 2023.
 The new service will include:

-- A 25-litre residential food waste bin – collected weekly
+- A residential food scraps bin – collected weekly

-- A 120-litre wheelie bin for rubbish – collected fortnightly
+- A wheelie bin for rubbish – collected fortnightly

 - Continued fortnightly kerbside collection of glass and recycling (same as the current service).